sodaru/mono-repo/README.md

 `lerna` is the opensource tool used to maintain npm mono-repos. lerna is not maintained actively and has not suppport for peer dependencies

-This tool contains the subset of features from `lerna` and some extra features required by sodaru
+This tool contains the subset of features from `lerna` and some extra features

 ## Installation